 As the late afternoon approaches and the sun lowers, we will head back into the blinds for more photography until the sun sets and our light fades.
 We will pack up, and head back to town for a nice dinner and back to our hotel.

-Our second day at the Santa Clara Ranch, we will choose a different morning blind and enjoy watching and photographing the wildlife until late morning.
+Our second day at the Santa Clara Ranch, we will choose a different morning blind (or a raptor blind if the guests would like to photograph more action ofthe raptors) and enjoy watching and photographing the wildlife until late morning.

 We are spending the next two nights at the Ranch, so a quick walk to our rooms, and set the alarms for tomorrow mornings shoot.